ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 Logic gates and adders and flip-flops. (need a better understanding on this - ask craig)

-I installed Git on Windows and learned how to clone repositories locally, using a Personal Access Token for authentication.
+I installed Git on Windows and learned how to clone repositories locally.

 ## Exercises and results